Reproducing subgroups of $Sp(2,\mathbb{R})$. Part I: algebraic classification: Classification of when

 \end{prop} 0.2truecm

-\subsection{Classification modulo $\Spnr$ of $\cE_2$}
+\subsection{Classification modulo $\Spnr$ of $\cE$}

-The question we want to answer is: when are two groups in $\cE_2$ conjugate by $g\in\Spnr$?
-We now state the main technical lemma, which is a consequence of the Bruhat decomposition.
-Remember that $\sigma_4$ is as in \eqref{AB} and $T$ is the group of lower triangular matrices in $GL(2,\R)$.
+The question we want to answer is: when are two groups in $\cE$ conjugate by $g\in\Spnr$?
+We now state the main technical lemma, which is a consequence of the Bruhat decomposition (see \cite{knapp2002}).
 We use the following notation

-\begin{lemma} Suppose that $\Sigma_1\rtimes H_1,\Sigma_2\rtimes H_2\in\cE_2$ are not conjugate modulo $MA$.
+\begin{lemma} Suppose that $\Sigma_1\rtimes H_1,\Sigma_2\rtimes H_2\in\cE$ are not conjugate modulo $MA$.
 If $g\in\Spnr$, is such that $g(\Sigma_1\rtimes H_1)g^{-1}=\Sigma_2\rtimes H_2$, then $g$ is of the form

 for some $\sigma'\in\Symdr$, $h,h'\in GL(2,\R)$, some $a_0\in\R$.
 This can only happen if $h^\dagger[\Sigma_1]\subseteq \sigma_4^\perp$ and $ hH_1h^{-1}\subseteq T$.
 Furthermore $a_0\neq0$ only if

 \end{lemma}